 A Brief History of Rugby betting

 The game of Rugby was first played by pupils at Rugby School in the town of Rugby, Warwickshire.
-In the 1820's the game of Rugby looked a lot like the modern game of football with a round ball but with the option to catch the ball and kick it out of your hands.
-In fact initially scoring a try didn't actually give any points but rather gave the opportunity to 'try' to score a drop goal.
+In the 1820’s the game of Rugby looked a lot like the modern game of football, with a round ball but with the option to catch the ball and kick it out of your hands.
+In fact initially, scoring a try didn’t actually give any points but rather gave the opportunity to ‘try’ to score a drop goal.
 There were also no limits as to the number of players that could play for a team, this meant games could sometimes last around 5 whole days.

 William Webb Ellis, In 1823, famously became the first boy to pick up the ball and run with.
-A rule not taken up straight away but by the 1830's has become an acceptable way to play the game.
+A rule not taken up straight away but by the 1830’s it had become an acceptable way to play the game.
 The first written rules appeared in 1845 written by the levee (prefects) at Rugby school.
-Most modern terms in the game come from these rules, such as 'offside', 'knock on' and 'touch'.
+Most modern terms in the game come from these rules, such as ‘offside’, ‘knock on’ and ‘touch’.

 In 1871 clubs in England formed the first amateur Rugby Football Union (RFU).
 In 1892 the Northern Rugby Football Union was formed as a professional body that paid players to contribute.
 The RFU went on to issue sanctions against any players, clubs and officials that participated in the new league and this lead to a formal division of the two leagues, separating Rugby Union from Rugby League.

-Rugby Union is administered at the global level by the International Rugby Board (IRB) an Rugby League by the Rugby League International Federation.
+Rugby Union is administered at the global level by the International Rugby Board (IRB) and Rugby League by the Rugby League International Federation.
 Rugby Union is the most popular form of Rugby worldwide and is even the national sport of several countries including Wales and New Zealand.

 Every bookie listed on this site runs a Rugby book allowing punters to shop around for odds and offers for top Rugby events.
 The game is now more open than ever with huge sums of money wagered on top international matches.
 If you would like to bet on Rugby and want to know more about the types of bets available and how to place them read on.